-In a Web/Mobile application, when listing information, normally only a fix set of rows are presented and more records are only summoned with some pagination or infinite scroll mechanism.
-The Aggregates or SQL queries should always take into account the required number of records
+In a Web/Mobile application usually only a fixed set of rows is returned when listing information.
+Additional records are fetched with the use of pagination or infinite scroll mechanism.
+Your Aggregates or SQL queries should always take into account the required number of records.

-Not limiting the number of rows in a query results in unnecessary CPU and IO consumptions on the Database and unnecessary memory consumption on the Web Server to hold the result of the entire query - imagine fetching 1K records when all you need is the first 10
+Not limiting the number of rows in a query results in unnecessary CPU use, IO consumptions on the database, and unwanted memory take on the Web Server - just to hold the result of the entire query.
+Imagine fetching 1K records in every call when all you need is the first 10.

 Set the Max. records property of the aggregate to the required usage

 If required, the <Aggregate>.Count will hold the total count of records, without the Max. records limitation

 With SQL queries: